 Recently, we started with Trello (our trusted project management ally since 2013).

-Our standard way of doing things was working fine, but there’s always room for discussion and improvement.
+Our standard way of doing things worked fine, but there’s always room for discussion and improvement.

-We’ll take you through our Trello cleanup process, (headed by Cogworks Project Team Lead, Katie) step-by-step in this blog.
+We’ll take you through our Trello cleanup process step-by-step.

 So, what were our Trello board issues?